hoganlab-fish/emumadz/source/quickstart.rst

    :header-rows: 1

 .. warning::
    A downstream step silently truncates file names if it exceeds a certain limit.
 No explanation for this behaviour was available.
-The ``setup_filepaths.sh`` script will try to "guess" file paths by performing an arbitrary truncation and subsequent substring matching.
+The ``1.extract_filepaths.sh`` script will try to "guess" file paths by performing an arbitrary truncation and subsequent substring matching.

 .. note::
    ``Vis_`` fields should contain the file name but not the file extensions, both ``bedgraph`` and ``tdf`` files will be generated.
 Note that both files contain the same information but ``tdf`` is optimised for viewing with the ``IGV`` Genome Browser.